Curriculum Intent

 RAM, Secondary storage, Input device, output devices, fetch-decode-execute cycle, IPOS, software, applications, operating systems, defragmentation

-Topology, network, Bus, Star, Mesh, LAN, WAN, Wireless, Fibre optic, copper cables, Wifi, NIC, WAP
+Topology, network, Bus, Star, Mesh, LAN, WAN, Wireless, Fibre optic, copper cables, WIFI, NIC, WAP

 Decomposition, abstraction, pattern recognition, algorithm, input/output, decision, terminator, processing, flow chart, syntax, logic